tomaswolf/gerrit-gitblit-plugin/README.md

 Pre-built jars (Java 7) are available as **[releases](https://github.com/tomaswolf/gerrit-gitblit-plugin/releases)**.
 Pick one with a version number matching your Gerrit version.
 Version numbering for this plugin is the Gerrit API version it was built for, followed by the collapsed GitBlit version, followed by the plugin version.So "v2.9.1.162.2" is version 2 of this plugin, integrating GitBlit 1.6.2 into Gerrit 2.9.1.
-Since the Gerrit API should be [stable](https://gerrit-documentation.storage.googleapis.com/Documentation/2.10.1/dev-plugins.html#API) across minor version number increments, a plugin built against 2.9.1 also works with Gerrit 2.9, and one built against 2.10.1 should also work with 2.10.

 > If you're running Gerrit 2.11 or newer, you might want to check whether the official plugin fulfills your needs.
 (To find a pre-built official plugin,
 > go to the [Gerrit CI server](https://ci.gerritforge.com/), find the "Plugin-gitblit" job matching your Gerrit version, click the link, and download